biblequiz/BibleQuiz.com/_pages/history/1968/nationals.md

 ### Teams

 {% include notification.html
-   message="
-While we have nearly complete records of the participants and the schedule, we don't have records of the results." icon="fas fa-info-circle" status="is-success" %}
+   message="While we have nearly complete records of the participants and the schedule, we don't have records of the results." icon="fas fa-info-circle" status="is-success" %}